node-class-may-2023/ComIT_Node/nodejs.md

 ![Wombat](./resources/images/node/wombat.png)

 ### Start a new NPM project
-* To start a new project firs we need to create a new folder and change directory inside it
+* To start a new project first we need to create a new folder and change directory to go inside of it
 * You can do this in unix like systems

 ```
+mkdir learning-node
-mkdir learning-node && cd learning-node
+cd learning-node
 ```

-* Once we're in the right folder we run the NPM command and init
+* Once we're in the right folder we run the NPM command `init`
-* This command ask a lot of questions to configure our project
+* This command asks a lot of questions to configure our project
 * We can ignore them and just press enter
 * [NPM init doc](https://docs.npmjs.com/cli/init)